DalSoft/DalSoft.RestClient/README.md

 ```

 ## The dynamic return value
-The dynamic return type is
+The dynamic return type is type that represents

 ## Methods